All rise for a new justice system

 Information shared seamlessly between different departments, frontline police forces and courtrooms.

-efficiency of justice.
 Collaboration with the private sector is crucial to achieving this together we can create safer communities and build a fairer, more accessible justice system.

 Creating safer communities